What Bedford Homeowners Should Know Before Buying Quartz Worktops

 What to Expect From the Process

-We sit down with you (in person at our Elstow showroom or over the phone) to understand your ideas and budget.
+1. Design consultation We sit down with you to understand your ideas and budget.
 We help you choose the right slab and discuss edge profiles, cut-outs and any special requirements.

-Our templating team visits your home to take precise digital measurements of your kitchen.
-This ensures a perfect fit and eliminates guesswork.
-Templating usually takes around 30 to 45 minutes.
+2. Digital templating Our templating team visits your home to take precise digital measurements.
+This ensures a perfect fit and usually takes 30–45 minutes.

-Back at our factory your worktop is cut and polished using the latest CNC and waterjet technology.
-Every cut-out, edge and finish is completed in-house by our skilled stone masons.
+3. CNC fabrication Your worktop is cut and polished using the latest CNC and waterjet technology.
+Every cut-out, edge and finish is completed in-house.

-Our fitting team arrives at your home and installs the finished worktop.
+4. Professional installation Our fitting team installs the finished worktop.
 Most standard kitchens are completed in a single day.
 We leave your kitchen clean and ready to use.

 Common Mistakes to Avoid When Buying Quartz Worktops